Christchurch Garden City Trust presents

 Christchurch

-Nearby Canterbury Museum: we saw a room full of wearable art.
-Another room, 100s of quilted hearts, from NZ & overseas, hung on walls.
-Hearts for Christchurch idea rose from the 22.02.11 Killer Quake.
+Nearby Canterbury Museum: we saw a room full of wearable-art.
+Another room displayed 100s of quilted hearts from NZ & overseas.
+The quilts hung on walls.
+The Hearts for Christchurch idea arose from the 22 February 2011 Quake.

 18.02.12.
 Post quake, Festival of Flowers, Christchurch Botanic Gdns, Rolleston Ave